-Dr. McCormick's first, award-winning documentary film, No Family History, accompanied the publication of her first book by the same title, and followed the journey of one woman with breast cancer living in a cancer hotspot, struggling to find out what could have caused her illness.
-She was Producer and Associate Producer on segments of the Showtime series, The Years of Living Dangerously, that won the Emmy for Best Documentary Series in 2014.
-McCormick co-directed After the Cap (with Ben Kalina; Shored Up), the only interactive documentary about the Deepwater Horizon oil spill, capturing unseen footage with oil spill workers and coastal fishermen.
+McCormick has long examined innovations introduced by citizen science, first in the area of breast cancer then in the context of the Deepwater Horizon spill.
+Her first, award-winning documentary film, No Family History, accompanied the publication of her first book by the same title, following the journey of one woman with breast cancer living in a cancer hotspot, struggling to find out what could have caused her illness.
+Funded by the National Science Foundation, McCormick conducted research on citizen science in the Gulf and co-directed After the Cap (with Ben Kalina), the only interactive documentary about the Deepwater Horizon oil spill, capturing unseen exposures faced by oil spill workers and coastal fishermen.
 Her narrative shorts, A Good Egg and FracKtured, have been seen at festivals across the country.

 McCormick is a member of the Climate Communication Initiative Advisory Committee for the National Academies of Science, Engineering and Medicine.
-She was a Science & Technology Policy Fellow of the American Association for the Advancement of Science working in the Global Change Research Program at the Environmental Protection Agency from 2009 to 2011, during which time she advised Congress, the State Department, and the Obama White House on climate change issues.
-Dr. McCormick’s work has been featured in NBC Nightly News, National Public Radio, TIME Magazine, the Chicago Tribune, and many other media outlets.
-She is currently Associate Professor in the Environmental and Occupational Health Department in the School of Public Health and Health Services at George Washington University, Senior Fellow at the Wharton Risk Management and Decision Processes Center at the University of Pennsylvania, and Visiting Scholar at the Columbia University Law School Sabin Center on Climate Change Law.
+She was a Science & Technology Policy Fellow of the American Association for the Advancement of Science working in the Global Change Research Program at the Environmental Protection Agency.
+She has advised Congress, the State Department, and the Obama White House on climate change issues.
+Dr. McCormick was Lead Author on the Special Assessment of the Nobel Prize-winning Intergovernmental Panel on Climate Change entitled Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation.
+Dr. McCormick’s work has been featured in NBC Nightly News, National Public Radio, Canadian Public Radio, German Public Radio, TIME Magazine, the Chicago Tribune, and many other media outlets.
+She is currently Associate Professor in the Environmental and Occupational Health Department in the Milken Institute School of Public Health at George Washington University.
+She is also Senior Fellow at the Wharton Risk Management and Decision Processes Center at the University of Pennsylvania, and was recently Visiting Scholar at the Columbia University Law School Sabin Center on Climate Change Law.